nicholashanson/shark/README.md

 ## Example Usage

-Here is an example of the above pipeline that captures HTTPS and write the reconstructued TCP streams to file:
+Here is an example of the above pipeline that captures HTTPS and writes the reconstructued TCP streams to file:

 ```cpp
 #include <packet_listener.hpp>